Check if your child is eligible for free school transport

 If you're on a low income

-When choosing a school you will need to consider the possibility of your income increasing above the threshold.
+When choosing a school, you will need to consider the possibility of your income increasing above the threshold.
 Should your family income increase above the threshold limit for low income families, the additional transport benefit will continue up to the end of the current academic year in July.
 In the following year, assistance will revert to that based on the statutory entitlement.

-If your child has Special Educational Needs
+If your child has special educational needs (SEN)

-If your child attends a faith based school
+If your child attends a faith school

-• adherence to the relevant denomination can be demonstrated and;
+• adherence to the relevant denomination can be demonstrated

-• your child is aged under eight and you live more than two miles from school or aged eight or over and you live more than three miles away, measured by the shortest available walking route
+• your child is aged 8 and over and you live more than 3 miles away, measured by the shortest available walking route

 No refund will be made in respect of any unexpired part of a travel pass no longer required.